jeremiah-shaulov/office_spirit_mysql/README.md

 Sql.encode(noBackslashEscapes=false, putParamsTo?: any[], useBuffer?: Uint8Array): Uint8Array
 ```

-Also the `Sql` object has public property called `sqlPolicy`, that allows to whitelist identifiers in SQL fragments.
+Also they have public property called `sqlPolicy`, that allows to whitelist identifiers in SQL fragments.

 ```ts
 Sql.sqlPolicy: SqlPolicy | undefined